top of page

 Building the foundations for active travel excellence in Greater Cambridge

-Dan Clarke, Head of innovation and technology, Greater Cambridge Partnership + Cleo Weeden, Strategic Partnership Lead, VivaCity
+Dan Clarke, Head of innovation and technology, Greater Cambridge Partnership + Cleo Weeden, Regional Lead: Strategic Partnerships, VivaCity

 Making the case for rural active travel investment within a data-driven regional LCWIP